TaceoLabs/zkllvm-mlir-assigner/tests/README.md

 ## Folder Structure

-Inside the `/tests` folder (where you found this README.md) is a python script and two subfolders.
+Inside the `/tests` folder (where you found this README.md) is a Python script and two subfolders.

 - `/Models` Inside this folder are test cases for pre-trained models.
-At the moment, there are tests for two MNIST models, whereas one is a CNN.
+Currently, there are tests for two MNIST models, one of which is a CNN.
-- `/Ops` Inside this folder you can find specific test casses for supported ONNX operations.
+- `/Ops` Inside this folder, you can find specific test cases for supported ONNX operations.
 - `run.py` A python script that executes the tests and gathers the information of a run of the test suite.
 Add the additional flag `--fast` to run only the